 O Christmas Tree, O Felt Christmas Tree from The Empty Bobbin

-Play Felt Christmas Tree & Ornaments from Johnny in a Dress
+Play Felt Christmas Tree & Ornaments from Johnny in a Dress (site no longer active)

 O Christmas Tree from Cut to Pieces